akka/akka/akka-docs/rst/java/http/routing-dsl/directives/file-upload-directives/uploadedFile.rst

 .. note::
    This directive will stream contents of the request into a file, however one can not start processing these until the file has been written completely.
-For streaming APIs it is preferred to use the :ref:`-fileUpload-` directive, as it allows for streaming handling of the incoming data bytes.
+For streaming APIs it is preferred to use the :ref:`-fileUpload-java-` directive, as it allows for streaming handling of the incoming data bytes.